 • Place a rolled up kleenex or small sponge in the child's palm.
 Have the child hold the kleenex or sponge with their ring and little finger.
 Then, using a "fat" pencil, help the child hold the pencil with their thumb and first finger and balance on the middle finger.
 Having to hold the kleenex as well as the pencil will help the child keep the correct form.
 (I personally did not find this idea helpful for my kiddos but I know those who have successfully used it.)

-Activities to Strength the Fingers:
+Activities to Strengthen the Fingers:

 - Simple puzzles with knobs (use thumb and pointy finger)